saiful-shaakil/restaurent-project/README.md

 - it's a restaurant's website where user can order foods after login
 - fully responsive with mobile, tab and desktop
-- user will be able to add foods to his cart, increase and decrease foods amount, remove food from cart and payment via stripe
+- user will be able to add foods to his cart, increase and decrease foods amount, remove food from cart and place the order

 # Technology used in this site